Slub (textiles): Types

 Silk is a filament fiber, and the only natural fiber type to come in filament length naturally (strands can be over 1.5 km long).
 However, some silk fibers are shorter in length, and must therefore be processed as shorter-staple fibers, not as filament fibers, to make cloth.
-These shorter fibers, known as silk noil, may also be used unspun (for instance, as wadding in a quilted garment), but are often plied into threads (which are then at least twice as thick as the filament) and used in the production of slubbed silks.
+These shorter fibers, known as silk noil, may also be used unspun (for instance, as wadding in a quilted garment), but are often plied into threads and used in the production of slubbed silks.
 Slubbed silks include: